realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 **Pro tip:** Resumes should be written in the third person and should not contain personal pronouns.

 Let’s discuss how to incorporate your new skills into these sections of your resume.

+### Contact information

+Your header should contain your contact information and should go at the top of your resume.